milofultz/tinybrainfans/wiki/Programming/Esolangs/brainfuck.md

 Brainfuck is read token by token, left to right.
 It utilizes an array of data and an input stream.

+Data bytes are assumed to store any value between 0 and 255 inclusive.
+Some implementations use wrapping (255 + 1 = 0, 0 - 1 = 255), while others do not (255 + 1 = 256, 0 - 1 = -1).

 Token | Effect
 --- | ---
 `>` | Increment the data pointer